zekarlos79/ElementsAI/README.md

 ## Challenges

 This solution identifies the presence of platelet aggregates/microcoagulants responsible for a false decrease in the automated platelet count but does not perform an actual platelet count on the sample.
+This project requires labs to have a slide scanner to digitalise the images used as data.

 ## What next?

+The next step would be the optical count of platelets through the images used as data.
-This project could grow if, in addition to identifying platelet aggregates/microcoagulants, it allowed to calculate the real platelet count in the sample using.
+In this way, as in addition to detecting the presence of platelet aggregates/microcoagulants, it would be possible to estimate the real number of platelets in the sample in combination with the data extracted from the automated complete blood count (CBC) and avoid to repeat the blood collection.

 ## Acknowledgments